popatre/sem-middleware-madness/README.md

 ## Task 4

-As well as the `authenticateUser` middleware you just created, add some middleware that will log the url of the request.
+As well as the `authenticateUser` middleware you just created, add some middleware that will `console.info` the **url** of the request.

 The middleware should only be applied to the `POST:"/api/login"` route.
 The urlLogger.js file has been started for you.